ChrisJ (Bitfinex) on the Tether hack and Bitfinex transparency

-The whole 51 minutes of footage is available on Youtube – by the way, it’s still alright at 1.5x speed.
+The 51 minutes of footage from Whalepool is available on Youtube – by the way, it’s still alright at 1.5x speed.

-Below a substantially shortened transcript of the most important info from the session with timestamps to relevant parts of the footage.
+Below a substantially shortened transcript of the most important info from the first part of the session with timestamps to relevant parts of the footage.
 Links of timestamps open in new tab.

 On the 19th November about 30.9 million USDT sent from Tether single-sig hot wallet.

 - What happened to the USD that were backing the stolen USDT?
 Nothing - The USDT were created before the backing money arrived, the Tethers were sitting in the treasury wallet waiting to be allocated.
 00:59

 - Details of the hack, 02:13: The money didn’t belong to a customer, there are no customer damages – the tokens were unassigned and have been frozen 38:05

 - The hacker probably used a malicious binary, 02:23

 - The address of the Tether treasury wallet, 09:59 look for it in the text chat.